gammapy/gammapy-meetings/dev-meetings/2025/2025-09-05/README.md

 #6121
 -------------------------
 DM reports: Quality gate.
-Most of the project for CTAO all use this sonar cube, similar to what codec (???) does, the quality gate that is in gammapy (???).
-Maybe we can have a first test of interaction with sonar cubes, how it goes, I can help with this.
-Then it could be good to get quality report.
-Not very different from what Codac (???) is reporting currently, something similar.
-CTAO recently purchased a license for sonar cube, developer version, with has some more features.
+All software projects within CTAO use SonarQube. similar to what codacy does, the quality gate that is currently integrated with gammapy.
+It should be good to have also Gammapy using SonarQube for consistency with the rest of the projects.
+Action item: we have a first test with SonarQube, see how it goes, Daniel can help with this.
+Then compare the quality report with what Codacy reports.
+CTAO recently purchased a license for SonarQube, developer version, with has some more features.
+Follow-up discussion: https://github.com/gammapy/gammapy/issues/6121
 AS: We have to use the free version?
 DM: We can use the purchased version, that CTAO recently got.
 For SAT (???) it is done already, but for GitHub ???
 AS: Is there any conflict?
 DM: Have not tested it yet, would not expect any problem with it.